FDio/csit/docs/cpta/methodology/index.rst

 All measured performance trend data is treated as time-series data that can be modelled as concatenation of groups, each group modelled using normal distribution.
-While sometimes the samples within a group are far from being distributed normally, we do not have a better tractable model.
+While sometimes the samples within a group are far from being distributed normally, currently we do not have a better tractable model.

 The group boundaries are selected based on `Minimum Description Length`_.